North Point Park

 A Riverside Urban Oasis

-Since opening in December 2007, this park has repurposed what locals call the "lost half mile" of the Charles River Basin.
-With its islands, canals, and pedestrian bridges, there's a subtle nod to the area's historical waterways.
-You'll find it nestled near the Museum of Science, making it easy to combine visits if you're exploring the area.
+The park didn't come about through ordinary city planning - it was created as mitigation for parkland lost during the construction of the Big Dig, Boston's massive highway rerouting project.
+It repurposed what locals call the "lost half mile" of the Charles River Basin, with a design by Carr Lynch & Sandell of Cambridge and Oehme, van Sweden & Associates of Washington, DC.
+The result - small islands, pedestrian bridges, and kayaking canals - has a subtle nod to the area's historical waterways.
+You'll find it right near the Museum of Science, making it easy to combine visits if you're exploring the area.

 Picture-Perfect Views